ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

   * The Semantic Publishing Benchmark can be configured to run through these phases ordered by the sequence they should be run :

     - loadOntologies        		          		: load ontologies (from the 'data/ontologies' folder) into database
     - adjustRefDatasetsSizes    	        		: optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).
     - loadDatasets          		          		: load the reference datasets (from the 'data/datasets' folder) into database
     - generateCreativeWorks 		          		: using uploaded data from previous two phases, generates Creative Works and saves them to files.
 Generated files need to be loaded into database manually (or automatically if file format is n-quads)
                                               			Note: Requires phases : loadOntologies, loadDatasets.
     - loadCreativeWorks	  		            		: load generated creative works into database (It is advisable to use serialization format : N-Quads)
     - generateQuerySubstitutionParameters 			: Controls generation of query substitution parameters which later can be used during the warmup and benchmark phases.
 For each query a substitution parameters file is created and saved into 'creativeWorksPath' location.
                                               			Note : If no files are found at that location, queries executed during warmup and benchmark phases will use randomly generated parameters.
                                               			Note2: Requires phases : loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks.
     - validateQueryResults                			: validate correctness of results for editorial and aggregate operations against a validation dataset.
                                               			Note : Requires phases : loadOntologies, loadDatasets.
     - warmUp                		          		: a series of Aggregation queries are executed for a fixed amount of time.
     - benchmark             		          		: all aggregation and editorial agents are started and kept running for a period of 'benchmarkRunPeriodSeconds'.
+    - benchmarkOnlineReplicationAndBackup 			: benchmark is measuring performance under currently ongoing backup process.
+Verifies that certain conditions are met such as milestone points at which backup has been started.
+                                            			Note : Requires phases : loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks, warmUp (optional).
+Phases that should be disabled : benchmark.
+                                            			Note2: Requires all necessary enterprise script files (data/enterprise/scripts) to have DB Engie's commands added (Commands for : starting, shutting down, backing up, etc).
+                                            			Note3: Required to set the full path for property 'enterpriseFeaturesPath' in test.properties file and all scripts need to have an execution permission enabled.
     - checkConformance                    			: executes predefined queries (from folder 'data/sparql/conformance'.
 Checking for OWL2-RL : prp-irp, prp-asyp, prp-pdw, prp-adp, cax-dw, cax-adc, cls-maxc1, prp-key, prp-spo2, prp-inv1)
                                               			Note : Requires phase : loadOntologies.
     - cleanup               		          		: optional, the benchmark can be set to clear all data from database Note : all data will be erased from repository

     Each of those phases can be configured to run independently or in a sequence by setting appropriate property value in file : test.properties.